markusressel/system-control/README.md

 In most cases these actions either require knowledge about a specific shell tool to do the job or even a custom-built script.

-This project aims to simplify that by providing a command line tool that can do all the things mentioned above with a simple and easy to understand syntax.
+This project aims to simplify that by providing a command line tool that can do all the things mentioned above with a simple and easy to understand syntax, as well as an extensive help system and documentation.

 ## Highly opinionated